JetBrains-Research/KEEPs/Pattern-Matching-Notes.md

 1. Use the same very syntax for all destructurings, including pattern-matching
 2. Some other things to think about before making the final decision on destructurings and pattern-matching design
+3. We do not suggest any "final design"; it should be considered more as an example to show certain ideas and concerns

 ## Questions